ManabuMiwa/postgres-pgadmin-docker/README.md

 docker-compose down
 ```

-The DB and pgAdmin data will be stored in the dedicated Docker volumes, so they will be still there when you run `docker-compose up` next time.
+The DB and pgAdmin data will be preserved in the dedicated Docker volumes, so they will be still there when you run `docker-compose up` next time.

 ## Notice

-Because pgAdmin4 runs on the server (i.e. Docker container) rather than your desktop, when you try to select local file(s) on pgAdmin4, you must upload it first.
+* Because pgAdmin4 runs on the server (i.e. Docker container) rather than your desktop, when you try to select local file(s) on pgAdmin4, you must upload it first.
+* If you plan to deploy this repo to the host that publically available, I strongly recommend to change default password to the strong one ASAP.

 ## License